magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 }
 ```

-Now, we are going to examine it in details.
+We examine it in details.

 ```
     struct task_struct *p;